What is included and excluded from remuneration?

 - When a partner makes a cash withdrawal of money received as an allowance

-- Payments to the Construction Industry Long Service Leave Board and contributions to the Redundancy Payments Central Fund
+- Payments to a portable long service leave scheme and payments to the Redundancy Payments Central Fund

 - Government funded parental leave payments, passed on to workers by employers acting as agents of the Government

 - Goods and Services Tax (GST) paid or payable in relation to payments to contractors is not considered rateable remuneration

 - Termination payments (for example, payments in lieu of notice, accrued holiday pay, long service leave or severance pay) made to a worker on cessation of employment – note: if the person resigns and works their 'notice' period, the payment for this period is not exempt remuneration.

 A motor vehicle allowance is paid or payable to compensate for any business use of a person's own private vehicle.
 The exempt amount of the allowance is calculated by multiplying the number of business kilometres by the applicable rate for the period.

 - 2020/21 the exempt rate is $0.68 per business km.

 - 2019/20 the exempt rate is $0.68 per business km.